Banner_Summer_School_6.png

 IMG_5865.jpg

-Title: Introduction to mobile phone forensic science
+Title: Introduction to mobile phone forensic science - SLIDES

 Abstract: What can we tell about what you do, where you go, how you behave, what you think, how you move… when you carry a mobile phone?
 In this presentation we’ll take a look inside mobile phone records including network logs, phone databases and other files, and take a deep look at Apple Health Data.
 We will discuss how mobile phone evidence is presented in the Court Room and the role of an expert in the Court.
 And you’ll have the opportunity to find new and interesting insights in a Health Data Capture-The-Flag exercise.